 - Reliable coverage exists (check with a handset before you commit)

 Cellular gives you independent devices that each have their own internet connection.
-Each device costs $5-15 per month in data, so ten devices cost $50-150 per month.
 A single device works anywhere with signal.
 No gateway, no infrastructure.
+Each device carries its own data plan, so the recurring cost scales with the number of devices rather than with a shared piece of network hardware.

 NB-IoT is a cellular variant for low-data-rate devices.
 Coverage in agricultural areas is improving but still spotty outside Europe.
 If NB-IoT works at your site, battery life doubles or triples versus LTE.
 Test before committing.